nextcloud/news-updater/README.rst

                             updates in seconds, defaults to 15 minutes.
 The update timespan will be subtracted from the interval.
       --apilevel {v1-2,v2}, -a {v1-2,v2}
                             API level.
-Use v2 for News 9.0.0 or greater, v1-2 for lower versions
-      --loglevel {info,error}, -l {info,error}
+Use v1-2, v2 is currently a draft only --loglevel {info,error}, -l {info,error}
                             Log granularity, info will log all urls and received data, error will only log errors